 - MRP/Capped Rates by Govt. (~INR 1000) + inoculation charges

-- Estimated Inoculation Charges: INR 300 – INR 500 per dose for onsite (expected as per current cap set by govt.) –home inoculation rates may vary (discounts can be looked at for multiple dependents in same address)
+- Estimated Inoculation Charges: INR 300 – INR 500 per dose for onsite (expected as per current cap set by govt.) - home inoculation rates may vary (discounts can be looked at for multiple dependents at the same address)

 - Develop vaccination education campaigns.

 - Make obtaining the vaccine as easy as possible for employees.

 - Cover any costs that might be associated with getting the vaccine.